Poisson Structures on Moduli Spaces of Higgs Bundles over Stacky Curves

 \subsection{Moduli Space of Higgs Bundles on Smooth Projective Deligne-Mumford Stacks}

-Let $\mathcal{X}$ be a smooth and projective Deligne-Mumford stack.
+Let $\mathcal{X}$ be a smooth projective Deligne-Mumford stack.
 We first review the process of constructing the moduli space $\mathcal{M}_H(\mathcal{X})$ (see \cite{Simp2010} for more details).

-There exists a surjective \'etale morphism $Y \rightarrow \mathcal{X}$ such that $Y$ is a smooth projective variety \cite[Theorem 5.4]{Simp2010}.
-For a smooth projective (or proper) Deligne-Mumford stack $\mathcal{X}$, this admits a proper hyper-covering by smooth projective varieties \cite[Theorem 5.8]{Simp2010}.
+Let $Y \rightarrow \mathcal{X}$ be a surjective \'etale morphism such that $Y$ is a smooth projective variety, and this admits a proper hyper-covering by smooth projective varieties \cite[Theorem 5.8]{Simp2010}.
 In other words, there is a simplicial resolution of $\mathcal{X}$ by smooth projective varieties.
 We briefly review next the construction of a simplicial resolution of $\mathcal{X}$.
-The first step of this construction is given by the existence of a surjective \'etale morphism $Y_0 \rightarrow \mathcal{X}$.
+The first step of this construction is given by the existence of a surjective \'etale morphism $Y_0 \rightarrow \mathcal{X}$, where $Y_0:=Y$.
 Then we look at $Y_0 \times_{\mathcal{X}} Y_0$.
 By resolving singularities, we get a smooth projective variety $Y_1$.
-This gives us the starting point of a simplicial resolution $Y_1 \rightrightarrows Y_0 \rightarrow \mathcal{X}$.
+This provides the starting point of a simplicial resolution $Y_1 \rightrightarrows Y_0 \rightarrow \mathcal{X}$.
 Iterating the process, we get the simplicial resolution $Y_{\bullet}$ of $\mathcal{X}$.
 Since each $Y_k$ is a smooth projective variety over $\mathbb{C}$, the moduli space $\mathcal{M}_{H}(Y_k)$ of stable Higgs bundles over $Y_k$ exists \cite[Theorem 4.7]{Simp2}.
 Thus, there is a natural way to construct the moduli space $\mathcal{M}_{H}(Y_{\bullet})$ of semistable Higgs bundles over $Y_{\bullet}$ \cite[\S 6]{Simp2010}.
 Indeed, the moduli space of stable (resp. semistable) Higgs bundles over $Y_{\bullet}$ is isomorphic to the moduli space of stable (resp. semistable) Higgs bundles over $\mathcal{X}$ \cite[\S 9]{Simp2010}: